TZstatsADS/Fall2016-proj4-CHuang0-0/README.md

 +################################ **What Went Wrong?** ################################

 + Feature Selection
 (1) Admittedly, I chose a lot of features, 195 for each song.
 This could easily lead to overfitting.
-(2)
+(2) The features I extracted are highly correalted and don't reveal too much information in the "metadata" and "musicbrainz" which we don't have information about in the testing set.
+But they are good resources of telling who has written these songs and what genres they are.
+Withouth any additional information to compensate this loss is a big pitfall of this project.
+(3) There are lots of "NA" parts in the information.
+I had to either wipe out these information or fix them with zeros.

++ K Means

 +################################ **Future Considerations and Concerns** ################################